-Zach Gompert, Associate Professor
+Zach Gompert, Professor

-Lauren Lucas, Research Scientist & Instructor
+Lauren Lucas, Research Scientist & Senior Lecturer

 Lauren is interested in biology education and evolutionary biology.
 Her current work focuses on the evolution of butterfly wing patterns and the ecological causes and evolutionary consequences of temporally fluctuating selection in Lycaeides butterflies.